-LTC offers a variety of support services to help students succeed in their program of study including advising, counseling tutoring, and supplemental instruction and disability services.
+Lakeshore College offers a variety of support services to help students succeed in their program of study including advising, counseling tutoring, and supplemental instruction and disability services.
 In addition, there are many college services available to students.
 Listed below are a few of the services Medical Assistant students may use.
-Complete details may be found in the Student Handbook and catalog.
+Please click the link to access additional policies/services/resources: College Resources